SuperblocksHQ/ethereum-studio/README.md

 Consider double-checking and updating the `CHANGELOG` to reflect the changes.
 Tag the new version.

 ## Issues
-Bug reports and suggestions can be filed at the project [Issues](https://github.com/SuperblocksHQ/superblocks-lab/issues) page.
+Bug reports and suggestions can be filed at the project [Issues](https://github.com/SuperblocksHQ/ethereum-studio/issues) page.
-For more information about the process involved, please refer to the Wiki: [Submitting Bugs and Suggestions](https://github.com/SuperblocksHQ/superblocks-lab/wiki/Submitting-Bugs-and-Suggestions).
+For more information about the process involved, please refer to the Wiki: [Submitting Bugs and Suggestions](https://github.com/SuperblocksHQ/ethereum-studio/wiki/Submitting-Bugs-and-Suggestions).

 ## Contributing
 Contributions are welcome.
-Please, visit the Wiki for a guide on [How to Contribute](https://github.com/SuperblocksHQ/superblocks-lab/wiki/How-to-Contribute).
+Please, visit the Wiki for a guide on [How to Contribute](https://github.com/SuperblocksHQ/ethereum-studio/wiki/How-to-Contribute).

 ## License
-**Superblocks Lab** is free software and GPLv3 licensed.
+**Ethereum Studio** is free software and GPLv3 licensed.
 See the COPYING file for details.